John F. Smith (writer)

 John F. Smith is an American soap opera writer and producer.
 Smith, formerly a member of Writers Guild of America West, left and maintained financial core status during the 2007–08 Writers Guild of America strike.

 Smith is best known for his stints as head writer of The Bold and the Beautiful and The Young and the Restless.
 Prior to Smith's tenure on Y&R, there was a period of widespread audience erosion.
-When John Smith was producer, ratings decreased substantially by over 2 million viewers.
+When John Smith was producer, ratings increased substantially by over 2 million viewers.
 Most of the decrease occurred in 2004 when Smith co-wrote the show with longtime Y&R scribe, Kay Alden.